 Another great option among trucking factoring companies is Fundbox.
 In reality, Fundbox is more of a lender, and less of a factor.
 They don’t purchase your receivables, but will lend you money based on the value of your invoices.

-Similar to BlueVine, you can just plug in your accounting or invoicing software.
-Fundbox will then pull up your invoices, and you can choose which ones you’d like to factor.
+You can just plug in your accounting or invoicing software, and Fundbox will pull up your invoices, and you can choose which ones you’d like to factor.
 They will loan you 100% of your invoice’s face value, and you repay the amount over 12 or 24 weeks.

-Fundbox provides only $100 to $100,000 in funding, not quite as much as BlueVine.
-However, they are less expensive than BlueVine.
+Fundbox provides only $100 to $100,000 in funding.
 Fundbox’s fees start at 4.66% of the draw amount for 12-week repayment and 8.99% for 24-week repayment, but the fees can go up from there depending on your customers’ creditworthiness.

 To qualify for Fundbox, you only need to have three months of activity in online accounting or bookkeeping software.
 There are no credit score or revenue minimums.
 Fundbox doesn’t require a personal guarantee for their factoring product, essentially making them a non-recourse factor.
 However, they don’t get involved in payment collection.

 TBS Factoring is a popular freight factoring company that offers both recourse and non-recourse factoring.
-Unlike BlueVine, who works with a wide variety of businesses, TBS only works with trucking companies.
+TBS only works with trucking companies.
 The non-recourse option, as you might guess, is costlier than the recourse option.
-But the fact that you have a choice might make this more attractive than BlueVine for some truckers.

 Another advantage of TBS is that they will give you a 100% advance on your invoice, without holding onto a reserve amount.
-Their rates start at 1.25% per week, which doesn’t put them too far off from BlueVine in terms of cost, at least for the recourse product.
+Their rates start at 1.25% per week.
 The non-recourse product is more expensive.

 Qualifying for TBS is relatively easy.
 There’s no credit score minimum, no monthly factoring minimums, and even new businesses are eligible.
 They even offer additional perks for trucking companies, such as fuel cards and free credit checks on customers to be sure you’re choosing the right hauls.

-TBS will save you some additional time compared to Fundbox and BlueVine as well, because they play an active role in the collections process.
+TBS will save you some additional time compared to Fundbox, because they play an active role in the collections process.
 They will contact your customers by phone or email to collect payment of the invoice on time.
 While some customers might like the convenience this offers, other don’t like the disruption this can cause to customer relationships.

 Apex Capital is another popular factoring company for trucking businesses.
 They have specialized in truck factoring for small and medium-sized trucking businesses for over 2o years.
 And Apex Capital has worked with one-person owner-operators as well as large trucking fleets.

 Like TBS Factoring, Apex Capital also offers recourse factoring and a higher-cost non-recourse option.
 They don’t require any long term contracts or monthly minimum volumes.
-The weekly rate starts at 2%, making them slightly costlier than TBS Factoring and BlueVine.
+The weekly rate starts at 2%, making them slightly costlier than TBS Factoring.

 Apex Capital can advance your invoice really fast—the next day or the same day even.
 This factoring company also offers fuel cards and other benefits to their customers.
 Although Apex Capital doesn’t list qualification requirements on their website, qualifying should be relatively easy as they work with a variety of businesses.